Which Scandinavian languages should I learn?

 1. Scandinavian languages are mutually intelligibility

-Danish, Norwegian, and Swedish are mutually intelligible, which means that speakers can understand one another.
+Danish, Norwegian, and Swedish are mutually intelligible, meaning speakers can understand one another.

 Three For The Price Of One.